 GS Caltex operates one of the world’s largest refineries, in Yeosu, and has a large network of GS Caltex® service stations.
 GS Caltex is a registered trademark of GS Caltex Corporation.

 In addition, Chevron is in the petrochemicals business through the operations of GS Caltex, Chevron Korea Inc. and Chevron Oronite Co.

 Chevron Aviation supplies aviation fuel for commercial airlines and general aviation at seven major airports in South Korea.

-Chevron Korea Inc. also has a gas supply and trading office in Seoul to provide commercial and operational support to our Upstream and Midstream units and Chevron liquefied natural gas (LNG) projects.
-This marketing office works with teams in Australia, Singapore, Japan, Canada and Houston in the United States to expand our LNG business in Korea.
+Chevron Korea Inc. also has a gas supply and trading office in Seoul to provide commercial and operational support to our Upstream and Midstream units and liquefied natural gas (LNG) projects.
+This marketing office works with teams in Australia, Singapore, Japan, Canada and Houston, Texas, in the United States to expand our LNG business in South Korea.

-In addition, Chevron contracts with Korean shipyards and fabrication yards to safely and efficiently build high-quality infrastructure to develop energy resources around the world.
+In addition, Chevron contracts with South Korean shipyards and fabrication yards to safely and efficiently build high-quality infrastructure to develop energy resources around the world.
 Chevron has made significant investments in South Korea to design and contract oil and gas processing facilities as well as ships used to transport LNG, crude oil and petroleum products.